Edza/AntiEnergySavingVolumeControl/README.md

 # AntiEnergySavingVolumeControl

-My Creative T6300 speakers automatically shut themselves if for more than 15 minutes the volume output from the PC is less than 25%.
+My Creative T6300 speakers automatically shut down themselves if for more than 15 minutes the volume output from the PC is less than 25%.
 This is obviously a problem.

 What this program does is REPLACE the windows 8/10 volume controler.
 The one that is called when you press volume up/volume down on your keyboard (if you have such buttons.)

 This new volume controler will control the sound from 25% to 100%.
-But 25% will be the new 0% and 100% will remain the 0%.
+But 25% will be the new 0% and 100% will remain the 100%.

 This accomplishes that YOU CAN NEVER GO BELOW THE 25% threshold and your speakers WILL NOT turn off by themselves anymore.